 A perfectly symmetrical square 4-legged table is standing in a room with a continuous but uneven floor.
 Is it always possible to position the table in such a way that it doesn’t wobble, i.e. all four legs are touching the floor?

 The answer is yes.
 Let the feet of the table clockwise are labeled with 1, 2, 3, 4 clockwise.
-Place the table in the room such that 3 of its feet - say 1, 2, 3, touch the ground.
+Place the table in the room such that 3 of its feet – say 1, 2, 3, touch the ground.
 If foot 4 is on the ground, then the problem is solved.
-Otherwise it is easy to see that we can not put it there if we keep legs 2 and 3 on the same places.
+Otherwise, it is easy to see that we can not put it there if we keep legs 2 and 3 in the same places.
 Now start rotating the table clockwise, keeping feet 1, 2 and 3 on the ground at all times.
 If at some point foot 4 touches the ground as well, the problem is solved.
-Otherwise continue rotating until foot 1 goes to the place where foot 2 was and foot 2 goes to the place where foot 3 was.
-Foot 3 will be on the ground, but this contradicts the observation that initially we couldn't place legs 2, 3 and 4 on the ground without replacing feet 2 and 3.
+Otherwise, continue rotating until foot 1 goes to the place where foot 2 was and foot 2 goes to the place where foot 3 was.
+Foot 3 will be on the ground, but this contradicts the observation that initially we couldn’t place legs 2, 3 and 4 on the ground without replacing feet 2 and 3.